alyssavanerelli/grahami/maker/README.md

 ## SNAP filtering not working
-- it has come to our attention, that SNAP filtering in the first maker runs was not working, as we do have genes that are >50 aa with AED<0.25
+- it has come to our attention, that SNAP filtering in the first maker runs was not working, as we do have genes that are <50 aa with AED>0.25
 - to fix this, I will be manually filtering the gff files, and then running the bsh script

 **Make file with only gene models we want to keep**

 ```
+cd Agra_rnd1.maker.output/

 # make gff file with all scaffold IDs, AED scores, and lengths
 grep "AED" Agra_rnd1.all.maker.noseq.gff | cut -f 9 | cut -d ";" -f 1,4,6 | cut -d "|" -f 1,9 > rnd1.all.aed.len.gff
 sed -i 's/;_/;/g' rnd1.all.aed.len.gff